 Caitlin has experienced personal challenges, and has attended counselling in the past, which resulted in great learning, healing and change.
 As an artist, she was inspired to pursue creative ways to make a difference in clients’ lives.
 Caitlin is committed to working with clients to support clients in developing skills and strategies that are practical, creative, and work for them.

-Caitlin is currently completing her Master’s (MA) in Counselling: Art Therapy Program (MCP-AT) from Adler University.
-She also holds a BA in Gender Studies and Studio Arts from Concordia University.
+Caitlin has completed her Master’s (MA) in Counselling: Art Therapy Program (MCP-AT) from Adler University.
+She also holds a BA in Gender Studies and Studio Arts from Concordia University

 Due to the COVID-19 pandemic, we are offering online sessions through secure video chat in addition to in-person sessions for those who are interested.